Contingency plan for lengthy tarmac delays

 Our contingency plan is intended to provide you with information regarding the policies and procedures for handling your travel on our airline in the event of a lengthy ground delay, while you are onboard our aircraft.

-Please note: This contingency plan applies to Air Canada Express flights operated by Jazz Aviation LP (Jazz) departing from or arriving at a U.S. airport (including diversions).
+Please note: This contingency plan applies to Air Canada Express flights operated by Jazz Aviation LP (Jazz) that encounter a tarmac delay at a U.S. airport (including diversions).

 Limits of lengthy onboard ground delays